syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Axis/Types.md

 ## Logarithmic Axis

-The [LogarithmicAxis]() uses a logarithmic scale, and it is very useful in visualising data when the data range of a chart’s series has significant disparity.
-It can be used either on the x axis or the y axis of the chart.
+The [LogarithmicAxis]() uses a logarithmic scale, and it is very useful in visualizing data when the data range of a chart’s series has significant disparity.
+It can be used either on the x-axis or the chart's y-axis.
 The Logarithmic Axis does not support zero or negative values.
 The following code example demonstrates how to set the logarithmic axis in the chart.

 {% tabs %}